-The Current Method
+The Current METHOD

-The process of filtering pharmaceuticals is a multi-step process requiring a filter needle or straw, in addition to a hypodermic needle.
-The glass shards are removed by drawing up the pharmaceutical through a filtered needle or straw secured to the end of the syringe.
-Once the solution is in the syringe, the filter needle is removed from the syringe and a new needle is attached to the syringe in order to administer the pharmaceuticals.
+The process of filtering pharmaceuticals is a multi-step process requiring a filter needle or filter straw, in addition to a hypodermic needle.
+The glass shards are removed by drawing up the solution through a filtered needle or straw secured to the end of a syringe.
+Once the solution is in the syringe, the filter needle is removed from the syringe.
+Finally, a new needle is attached to the syringe to administer the pharmaceuticals.